What is File Cabinet Pro?

 Can I see a file in File Cabinet Pro in Finder?

 Yes.
-To view a file that you see in File Cabinet Pro in Finder, simply right-click on the file in the window and choose “Show in Finder” from the pop up menu.
+To view a file that you see in File Cabinet Pro in Finder, make sure the “Show in Finder” Service is enabled in System Preferences.
+If the “Show in Finder” Service is enabled, you can simply right-click on a file in File Cabinet Pro and choose “Show in Finder” from the pop up menu.

 When I double-click a file in File Cabinet Pro, the file opens in File Cabinet Pro.
 Can I have File Cabinet Pro open a different application instead?